Leon Wasilewski: Politician

 After a brief participation in the endecja movement (Liga Narodowa), he joined the PPS in Galicia in the 1890s - he would remain a member of the party for his entire life (and join the party's top policy-making body in the late 1920s).
 Editor of Przedświt (PPS publication in London), and later, Robotnik in Galicia.
 He was loyal to Piłsudski, even during the PPS split in the 1900s, when he remained with his Revolution Faction.
-Activist in the Komisja Tymczasowa Skonfederowanych Stronnictw Niepodległościowych (1912-1914).
+Activist in the Komisja Tymczasowa Skonfederowanych Stronnictw Niepodległościowych (1912–1914).
 During the First World War, he was a member of several Polish organizations, including the Chief National Committee, and from 1917, a member of the Polish Military Organisation.
 After Poland regained independence, he became the first Polish Minister of Foreign Affairs, serving in the government of Jędrzej Moraczewski from 17 November 1918 to 16 January 1919.
-Afterwards he served as an advisior to naczelnik państwa, Józef Piłsudski; he was a member of the Polish National Committee in Paris (in 1919); and served as the Polish ambassador to Estonia (1920-1921).
+Afterwards he served as an advisor to Chief of State Józef Piłsudski; he was a member of the Polish National Committee in Paris (in 1919) and Provisional Political Committee of the Kaunas Land that sought Polish occupation of Lithuania; and served as the Polish ambassador to Estonia (1920–1921).
 He took part in the Treaty of Riga negotiations and the commission for the delimitation of Poland's eastern borders.